Brianlau0/fast-ws/README.md

 Simple kotlin blog system for share the content purpose, using Spring Boot, jdbcTemplate and thymeleaf to developments.

-No front page thymeleaf template web pages to attached so far.
+No front page thymeleaf template web pages to attached so far. ---add say template in the source code.